containerbuildsystem/cachito/README.md

 * `cachito_bundles_dir` - the directory for storing bundle archives which include the source archive and dependencies.
 This configuration is required, and the directory must already exist and be writeable.
+* `cachito_download_timeout` - the timeout when downloading application source archives from sources such as GitHub.
+The default is `120` seconds.
 * `cachito_log_level` - the log level to configure the workers with (e.g. `DEBUG`, `INFO`, etc.).
 * `cachito_sources_dir` - the directory for long-term storage of app source archives.
 This configuration is required, and the directory must already exist and be writeable.